onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 system usage intensity, they can take from a couple of seconds to even hours to propagate.
-To see the changes immediately, it is recommended to choose the Oneprovider on which the user is making them (modifying file content, creating new files or directories, scheduling data transfers etc).
+To see the changes immediately, it is recommended to choose the Oneprovider on which the user is making them (modifying file content, creating new files or directories, scheduling data transfers, etc).
 :::